2014felixchang/inf2003-database/README.md

 1) Open Terminal/Command Prompt
 2) Navigate to the folder containing the js and html file.
-3) You can do 'npm install' or do: 'npm install express mysql body-parser' This is to install the necessary libraries
+3) You can do 'npm install' or do: 'npm install express mysql body-parser'
+4) Run 'npm install express-session bcrypt' on terminal as well This is to install the necessary libraries
 (P.S.
 You would need to install node.js as 'npm' is part of node.js)